How to get the best from our stress busters

 Samaritans are open 24/7 for anyone who needs to talk.
 You can visit some Samaritans branches in person.
 Samaritans also have a Welsh Language Line on 0808 164 0123 (7pm–11pm every day).

-Subsequently, If you would like any help or support with finding a Graduate role then please do contact us.
-Additionally, check out our LinkedIn for up to date job posts.
+We hope these tips have helped you.
+If you would like any help or support with finding a Graduate role, then please do contact us and check out our LinkedIn for up to date job posts.